Celsius vs Red Bull caffeine: Which has more? Science shows

 • Myth: “Energy drinks build stamina over time.”

 Fact: They give a short‑term lift.
-Heavy use can erode sleep, blunt testosterone, and slow recovery, which hurts long‑term stamina and strength.
+Heavy use can erode sleep and slow recovery, which hurts long‑term stamina and strength.

 Bottom line